 Here are a few reasons why you should always consult a dentist before starting your whitening treatment:

-1. Clean teeth first, then whiten
+1. Dentists clean your teeth first - then whiten them

 Dental cleaning, also known as scaling and polishing is crucial before any form of whitening treatment is carried out.